 Our financial results previously were included within the consolidated results of Tyco, and we believe that our financial reporting and internal controls were appropriate for those of subsidiaries of a public company.
 However, we were not directly subject to the reporting and other requirements of the Exchange Act.
-As a result of the Distribution, we will be directly subject to reporting and other obligations under the Exchange Act.
-Beginning with our Annual Report on Form 10-K for fiscal year 2013, we will be required to comply with Section 404 of the Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act") which will require annual management assessments of the effectiveness of our internal control over financial reporting and other obligations may place significant demands on our management, administrative and operational resources, including accounting systems and resources.
+In connection with the Distribution, we will become directly subject to reporting and other obligations under the Exchange Act.
+Beginning with our Annual Report on Form 10-K for fiscal year 2013, we will be required to comply with Section 404 of the Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act") which will require annual management assessments of the effectiveness of our internal control over financial reporting and a report by our independent registered public accounting firm addressing these assessments.
+These reporting and other obligations may place significant demands on our management, administrative and operational resources, including accounting systems and resources.

-The Exchange Act requires that we file annual, quarterly and current reports with respect to our business and financial condition.
-Under the Sarbanes-Oxley Act, we are required to maintain effective disclosure controls and procedures and internal controls over financial reporting.
+The Exchange Act will require that we file annual, quarterly and current reports with respect to our business and financial condition.
+Under the Sarbanes-Oxley Act, we will be required to maintain effective disclosure controls and procedures and internal controls over financial reporting.
 To comply with these requirements, we may need to upgrade our systems; implement additional financial and management controls, reporting systems and procedures; and hire additional accounting and finance staff.
 We expect to incur additional annual expenses for the purpose of addressing these requirements, and those expenses may be significant.
-If we are unable to upgrade our financial and management controls, reporting systems and procedures in a timely and effective fashion, our ability to comply with our financial reporting requirements and other rules that apply to reporting companies under the Exchange Act could be impaired.
+If we are unable to upgrade our financial and management controls, reporting systems, information technology systems and procedures in a timely and effective fashion, our ability to comply with our financial reporting requirements and other rules that apply to reporting companies under the Exchange Act could be impaired.
 Any failure to achieve and maintain effective internal controls could have a material adverse effect on our business, financial condition, results of operations and cash flows.